ArtmanG/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map returns an array.

 2. What is the difference between a function and a method?

+    A method is a function inside an object.

 3. What is closure?

+    You inherit genes from your parents, they can't get any genes back from you.
+Closure work like that.

 4. Describe the four rules of the 'this' keyword.

+    1. Global Binding.
+In the global scope this. points to the window, which is all of javascript.
+If you console.log(this) you can see the window/console Object. unless you are strict. 'use strict' then it will be undefined.
+    2. Implicit Binding.  if we are calling a function/method inside an object it is implied that this will point to that object and not the global.
+    3. New Binding.
+Constructor functions. this refers to the specific instance of the object that is created by an Object constructor.
+    4. Explicit Binding. .call .bind and .apply override what the this is pointing to and you can point it to a new object.

 5. Why do we need super() in an extended class?

+    So that it can inherit the properties from the class it is extending from.

 ## Project Set up